realmanisingh/population-segmentation/final_report.md

 ![Distribution of Responses](images/heatmap.png)

 In the second stage, before training any models, it was necessary to fix the class imbalance of the training data.
 As mentioned previously, only 1.24% of observations in the training set were positive.
 This makes it very difficult for machine learning algorithms to learn how to classify positive observations.
 This idea is evidenced by the poor performance of the benchmark model, which was trained on the original, imbalanced data.
 There are two methods primarily used to remedy class imbalance: undersampling and oversampling.
 Undersampling involves sampling only a subset of the majority class but this leads to a loss of data.
 Oversampling involves repeatedly sampling the minority class but sampling the same observations many times introduces bias when training the model.
 Observations that are identical have no variance which makes it harder for a machine learning algorithm to learn.
 The solution to this problem was using the SMOTE algorithm.
 The SMOTE algorithm is used to oversample the minority class but it generates these samples using the k-nearest neighbors algorithm.
 Therefore, the samples it generates are not identical which means minimum bias is introduced to the training data.
 The SMOTE algorithm takes as input the feature matrix and the labels.
-The "fit_resample" method of the SMOTE class is used to oversample the input data.
 A histogram of the oversampled data is shown below.

 ![Distribution of Responses](images/over_hist.png)